Springs-DSA/neighborgoods-rs/README.md

 # Revised Feature Roadmap
 Phase 1: Core borrowing and lending functionality Phase 2: Community events and resources
-Phase 3: Federation protocol implementation
+Phase 3: Nonprofit establishment and governance structure Phase 4: Federation protocol implementation
-Phase 4: Nonprofit establishment and governance structure Phase 5: Ratings, reviews, and enhanced trust mechanisms
+Phase 5: Ratings, reviews, and enhanced trust mechanisms

 # Glossary

-Lending - A User posting to make an item available for others to use temporarily.
-(Core Action) Offering - A User posting to make an item available for others to keep, or to volunteer their skills or time.
-(Core Action) Requesting - A User posting to ask for other Users to fill a need not available in the Listings.
-(Core Action) Borrowing - A User posting a ticket to someone else's item temporarily.
-(Core Action) Accepting - A User posting a ticket to remove an Offered item (giving them ownership), or to use another User's skills or time (Core Action)
+ - Lending - A User posting to make an item available for others to use temporarily.
+(Core Action)
+ - Offering - A User posting to make an item available for others to keep, or to volunteer their skills or time.
+(Core Action)
+ - Requesting - A User posting to ask for other Users to fill a need not available in the Listings.
+(Core Action)
+ - Borrowing - A User posting a ticket to someone else's item temporarily.
+(Core Action)
+ - Accepting - A User posting a ticket to remove an Offered item (giving them ownership), or to use another User's skills or time (Core Action)
-Planning - Creating an Event with multiple Request or Borrow Tickets tied to the same location, date and time.
-(Core Action) Listings - All items/skills currently available to borrow Needs - All current requests from community members Tickets - Individual user transactions (so "Borrowing Ticket" instead of "Borrowing request", because that's just confusing). internal use only.
+ - Planning - Creating an Event with multiple Request or Borrow Tickets tied to the same location, date and time.
+(Core Action)
+ - Listings - All items/skills currently available to borrow
+ - Needs - All current requests from community members
+ - Tickets - Individual user transactions, IE "Borrowing Ticket" instead of "Borrowing request" to avoid confusion.
+(Internal use only)
-Posting - Catch all term for all core actions for Users.
+ - Posting - Catch-all term for all core actions for Users.
+(Offers, requests, plans, etc.)
-Node - An individual server running a neighborgoods instance.
+ - Node - An individual server running a Neighborgoods instance.
-Admin - A User with additional responsibilities of hosting a node, moderating it, adding new Users, watching for problems and requesting additional features from developers.
+ - Admin - A User with additional responsibilities of hosting a node, moderating it, adding new Users, watching for problems and requesting additional features from developers.